RozbehSharahi/meedia/README.md

 This project is still in progress and experimental.
 In the future following features shall be added:

-- Abstraction of tree builder using interface to be able to create project specific lookup scripts.
 - Add default video dummy generator
 - Implement fast mode for syncing only files that have changed.